dezeroku/arch_ansible/README.md

 nmcli device wifi connect <AP name> password <password>
 ```

-- Clone this repo, prepare `custom.yml` and run as usual
+- Clone this repo, prepare `custom.yml` (copy `install-common-groups` to a separate file if you want to manage groups independently) and run as usual
 - One-shot action, run the `passwd <username>` to set up the password for a user that was created by this repo